o-reo/push_swap_visualizer/README.md

 You need python3.
 You can install it with Brew.\
 `Brew install python3` \
-If python is not your cup of tea you can directly use the executable pyviz

 You may launch the script with : \
 python3 pyviz.py \`ruby -e "puts (-200..200).to_a.shuffle.join(' ')"\` \